alephcloud/hs-kvdbdns/README.md

 In the examples directory:
 * Client:
-    * perform Dummy query
+    * "echo" query: ask to return what I send to him
+    * "db" query: ask to access something in the database (try the keys "linux" or "haskell")
 * Server:
-    * echo the dummy key (drop the domain)
-    * forward all the non-TXT queries to a realDNS
+    * respond to "echo" or "db" queries
+    * return ServerError in case of base queries or non-TXT request

     cabal configure -f executable

 # The API

-## Domain Encoding
+## Request

 All the query MUST implement the class **Encodable** (see Network.DNS.KVDB.Types).

 The idea is to allow user to implement their own representation of a query.
-For example, Network.DNS.KVDB.Types implement a **Dummy Encodable**.
+For example, Network.DNS.KVDB.Types implements a **Request Encodable**.

-    data Dummy = Dummy
+    data Request = Request
-        { domainServer :: String
+        { domain :: ByteString
+        , cmd    :: ByteString
+        , nonce  :: ByteString
-        , key          :: String
+        , param  :: ByteString
     }

 An encodable data MUST implement two methods:
 * encode: converts the data into a valid FQDN
 * decode: converts a FQDN into the needed data

+In the case of a Request the FQDN will look like:

+    <encoded32(param)>.<encoded32(nonce)>.<encoded32(cmd)>.domain

+## Response

+    data Response = Response
+        { signature :: ByteString
+        , response  :: ByteString
+        }

+Every response to a valide request will be return in this structure.

 ## The query methods